paulgrigas/SmartPredictThenOptimize/README.md

 The main file in the `solver` folder for training a model with the SPO+ loss function is `validation_set.jl` and the corresponding function is `validation_set_alg`.
 The documentation in the file explains the syntax for calling this function.

-The files in the folder
+The files in the folder `experiments` can simply be run to replicate the experiments included in the paper.